 Visa recently introduced authorization adjustment framework to help improve the payments experience for a limited set of merchant categories.
 Authorization adjustment, also known as auth adjustment, allows eligible merchants to adjust the authorized amount of a transaction immediately before settlement for Visa transactions.
 Common use cases for authorization adjustments are tipping and order add-ons.

-This functionality will be released to Braintree Direct merchants located in the US and APAC regions in September 2018.
+This functionality is supported for Braintree Direct merchants located in the US and limited APAC regions.

 Eligible merchant categories

 Visa’s auth adjustment framework opens up tip and order adjustments to a wider variety of merchant categories:

 - Food-delivery services

 - Amusement parks

 - Taxicabs and rideshares

 - General rental categories

 If you have questions about your merchant category, please contact our Support team.